 We are not able to give out contact details for specific properties.
 This was a change with the Local Government (Rating) Act 2002, which took effect from 1 May 2003.

 If a name is spelt incorrectly on your rates instalment notice, please call the Council and we will check that this has been entered correctly from the Notice of Sale.
 If the information from the Notice of Sale is incorrect, a correct copy would be required from the Solicitor.
 The Certificate of Title shows the correct ownership of a property and can be obtained from Land Information New Zealand

-The Certificate of Title shows the correct ownership of a property and can be obtained either by searching the LINZ website or by phoning 0800 665 463 (please note LINZ cannot give out owner details over the phone).
+The Certificate of Title shows the correct ownership of a property and can be obtained either by searching the LINZ website (external link) or by phoning 0800 665 463 (please note LINZ cannot give out owner details over the phone).
 There is a charge to search the title.